MujahidMaqbool/angular4-ITunesSearch-App/README.md

 # DemoAngular4

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.4.
+Angular4 app which enables users to search ITunes as well as user can listen in web.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.